 Our typical student is a rising junior (~35%) or senior (~65%) in high school.
 Talented 9th graders (rising sophomores) may be considered, however, priority will be given to older students.
 Graduated seniors are also eligible.

 Because the Engineering Innovation course is college level course, for a student to be eligible to apply, the student must meet the following requirements:

 We offer residential opportunities at our Johns Hopkins Homewood campus in Baltimore and Hood College.
-Residential students must be 15 by June 23, 2019, and no older than 17 on July 20, 2019; no exceptions can be made.
+Residential students must be between 15 and 17 years of age for the duration of the program (born between July 21, 2001 and June 23, 2004); no exceptions can be made.

-All students must have valid health insurance coverage in the United States and must be able to provide proof of insurance upon acceptance into the program.
+All students must have valid health insurance coverage in the United States and must be able to provide proof of insurance upon enrollment in the program.